 What your child chooses to do after Year 11 can have a big impact on their future.
-The choices they make now will influence how easily they will be able to get a job or enter further education when they are older.
-The main options at this stage are for them to go on to full time education or take an apprenticeship/training.
+The choices they make now may influence how easily they will be able to get a job or enter further education when they are older.

+The options at 16 are either for them to continue in full time education or go into the workplace with a role that includes part-time education, such as an apprenticeship or training.

 Things they need to consider are the type of qualification they are going to study; what type of learning suits them best (classroom or practical); and which subjects they enjoy.